i1li/i1li.github.io/README.md

 -   Provides users with the ability to adjust the text size for better readability.
 -   Dynamically adjusts the font size of key elements on the page based on user interaction, with the zoom level persisted in `localStorage`.

+### Full Screen Image Overlay

+-   Responsive full screen overlay when user clicks to expand image, exits by clicking anywhere, pressing any key, or clicking "x"

 ### SPA Navigation and Content Loading

 -   Enables seamless navigation within the application without full page reloads, improving the user experience.